Fred Arbanas: Regular season

+Playoffs

 Personal life

 During his career with the Chiefs, Arbanas held a full-time position with Fordyce Material and later with Kansas City Coca-Cola Bottling Company as Promotion Director.

 He was a member of the board of directors for North American Savings Bank.
 He retired from Fred Arbanas, Inc. which was founded in 1970.

 He was a longtime Jackson County, Missouri legislator beginning in 1973 and four-time Chairman of the Legislature (1974, 1975, 1988, and 1989).
 In recognition of his many years of service to Jackson County, in 1999 the Longview Lake Golf Course was renamed Fred Arbanas Golf Course at Longview Lake.
 On January 22, 2013, Arbanas' legislative colleagues presented him with a 40-year service pin.

 In 1992, he ran in the Democratic primary against incumbent U.S. Congressman Alan Wheat, but Wheat won with 58.2 percent of the vote to Arbanas' 37.5 percent.

 Arbanas lived with his wife Sharon Arbanas in Lee's Summit, Missouri.
 He had four children and eight grandchildren.
 Fred served on the Jackson County Legislature in Kansas City, Missouri, and began serving as Temporary County Executive on January 4, 2016.
 He has also had a golf course named after him.

 Arbanas died on April 16, 2021.